goodcover/scala-relay/README.md

 ## Changes

+### 0.9.0
+ - Relay 1.5.0 compiler support, nothing extra came of that minus some code changes.
+ - Add option for `--useNulls` that specifies using a union with Null type for optional fields.
+ - Add option for `--verbose` to increase verbosity

+### 0.8.2
+ - Actually works against 1.4.1 with everything I can test.

 ### 0.8.0
  - Mutations and Queries now are fully typed input and output
  - Published for npm as well.
 I haven't run across a query that can't compile.